johnbillion/wp-json-schemas/readme.md

 );
 ```

+The REST API object schemas apply to the object (or array of objects) you get in response to a REST API request.

 The schemas also apply outside of an HTTP request of course, for example if you're saving data as a JSON file and reading it in a Node application.

-### Do these schemas apply to REST API responses?
+### Why are there different schemas for PHP objects and REST API responses?

+Objects in REST API responses are of a different shape to their PHP counterparts.
+A post object in a REST API response is not the same as a `WP_Post` object in PHP, in fact it's substantially different.

-No. WordPress core objects in REST API responses are of a different shape, and schemas for these are available via an OPTIONS request to a REST API endpoint.
-[Here's an article by Timothy B. Jacobs with all the info](https://timothybjacobs.com/2017/05/17/json-schema-and-the-wp-rest-api/).
+Schemas for REST API responses are available via an OPTIONS request to a REST API endpoint, but the schema does not adhere strictly to the JSON Schema standard.
+[Here's an article by Timothy B. Jacobs with more info](https://timothybjacobs.com/2017/05/17/json-schema-and-the-wp-rest-api/).

 ### Why doesn't object X include property Y?